sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 | `sint64`               | Small signed values where wire size matters       | Hot repeated fields where CPU dominates      |
 | `fixed64` / `sfixed64` | Hot, repeated, CPU-bound fields                   | Small values in bandwidth-sensitive APIs     |

-That is the trade: `int64` optimizes for small positive values, `sint64` optimizes for compact signed values, and fixed-size integers optimize for predictable CPU work.

-This is mainly a schema-design choice.
-Do not change an existing field from `int64` to `fixed64`, or from `sint64` to `sfixed64`, in place unless you control every producer and consumer and have a migration plan.
-The varint types use protobuf wire type `VARINT`, while `fixed64` and `sfixed64` use wire type `I64`, so old readers will not interpret the field the same way.

-To put this into practice:
+Use these rules to guide your schema definitions:

-- **Use `fixed64` / `sfixed64`** for hot, repeated, or CPU-bound fields (such as database IDs, timestamps, byte offsets, coordinate offsets, or high-range counters).
+* **Use `fixed64` / `sfixed64`** for hot, repeated, or CPU-bound fields such as database IDs, timestamps, byte offsets, coordinate arrays, or high-range metrics counters.
-- **Use `sint64`** for signed values that are often small in magnitude, especially if bandwidth is a constraint.
+* **Use `sint64`** for signed values that frequently hover near zero, especially when network bandwidth or storage footprint is your primary constraint.
-- **Use plain `int64`** only when values are non-negative, usually small, and you are not in a serialization hotspot.
+* **Use plain `int64`** only when values are strictly non-negative, typically small, and not residing in a serialization hotspot.

----

-## Final Thoughts

-Varints are one of protobuf's best tricks.
-They make small numbers tiny, which is a great default for general-purpose APIs.

-But varints save bytes by spending CPU.

-That trade-off is easy to ignore because the cost is hidden inside serialization.
-You do not see it in the schema.
-You just write `int64`, generate code, and move on with your life.

-In the standard Go protobuf and vtprotobuf paths, fixed-size integers were faster across these benchmark cases.
-The main exception was `hyperpb.Shared` on small positive varints, where the much smaller payload parsed fastest.
-The gap was small for tiny positive values in the standard runtime, large for large values, and enormous for negative values encoded as plain `int64`.

-The lesson is not that every protobuf integer should become fixed-width.
-The lesson is that integer encoding deserves a place in the performance conversation.

-If a protobuf field is cold, use the boring default and move on.

-If a protobuf field is hot, repeated, CPU-bound, and you are designing the schema up front, `fixed64` and `sfixed64` are not obscure schema trivia.
-They are a real optimization lever when the wire-size trade-off is acceptable.

-Varints save bytes.
-Fixed integers save CPU by avoiding variable-length integer work.
+Changing an existing field from `int64` to `fixed64` is a breaking wire-format change.
+Standard varints use wire type `0` (`VARINT`), whereas 64-bit fixed integers use wire type `1` (`I64`).
+You cannot swap integer types in place without coordinating producer and consumer migrations.

+When you design a schema from scratch for high-throughput internal microservices, do not rely on `int64` out of habit.
+Evaluating your numerical distributions and reaching for `fixed64` or `sfixed64` is a straightforward way to trade away a few cheap network bytes for predictable, measurable CPU savings.